MichaelCade/90DaysOfDevOps/Days/day41.md

 ## Fork a Project

 The first thing we have to do is find a project we can contribute to.
-I have recently been presenting on the [Kanister Project](https://github.com/kanisterio/kanister) and I would like to share my presentations that are now on YouTube to the main readme.md file in the project.
+I have recently been presenting on the [Kanister Project](https://github.com/kanisterio/kanister) and I would like to share my presentations that are now on YouTube to the main readme.mdfile in the project.

 First of all we need to fork the project.
 Let's run through that process.
 I am going to navigate to the link share above and fork the repository.